Starting Your New Fleet Management Role

 Good communication skills will take you far in your new role managing your fleet.
 By setting up a clear communication plan from the start of your position, you can streamline your operations and save time.
 It will be important to determine when, how, and how frequently you plan to share information with your superiors and your drivers.
 Many fleet managers find it helpful to have regular safety meetings to touch base with their drivers.
 These “toolbox talks” give you the chance to keep training, review best safety practices, and go over any other company news that may come up.

 A major part of your new role as a fleet manager is becoming an expert in industry trends so you are aware of common issues affecting fleet operations as well as new and emerging solutions for your team.
 Anticipating changes in the market is an excellent way to help your business stay ahead of the curve on new policies and procedures.
 This will simplify practices for both you and your drivers and will help ease your team into any new changes that you might need to work into your plan down the line.

 3. Embracing New Technology

 Bringing new technology into fleet management plans is becoming a more popular practice every day.
 Adding new tech items can provide many simple solutions to problems every modern-day fleet manager faces during their career.
 Whether you are wanting to improve best safety practices, help with dispatching, or create a driver coaching program, the right technology package is at the center of it all.
-You can read more here about the different types of dash cameras available on the market today so you can find a solution that best fits your team.
+With so many different types of dash cameras available on the market today, you can find a solution that best fits your team.

 4. Data Management